geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

 - Cost and profit efficiency analysis
 - Identification of high-demand products and regions

+---

 ## Key Insights
-- Identified regions with high demand to improve resource allocation
+- Identified high-demand regions to improve resource allocation
-- Analyzed delivery patterns to highlight inefficiencies
+- Highlighted inefficiencies in delivery and distribution patterns
-- Evaluated cost structures to support better utilization of resources
+- Evaluated cost structures to support better resource utilization

+---

+## Analytics & Reporting
+Analysis was conducted using SQL and Jupyter Notebook to generate insights on:

+- **Customer Behavior**: Segmentation, purchase patterns, and retention
+- **Product Performance**: Sales trends, top categories, and underperformers
+- **Key Findings**: Summary of major insights
+- **Recommendations**: Data-driven strategies for improved performance

+---

 ## Humanitarian Application
-The data warehouse structure and analytical approach used in this project can be applied in humanitarian and development contexts, such as:
+The data warehouse structure and analytical approach used in this project can be applied in humanitarian and development contexts, including:

 - Tracking beneficiaries and aid distribution
 - Monitoring program performance (M&E)
 - Improving efficiency in food, health, and education resource allocation

-These concepts are relevant to organizations such as UN agencies and NGOs working in logistics, program delivery, and data-driven decision-making.
+These concepts are relevant to UN agencies and NGOs working in logistics, program delivery, and data-driven decision-making.

+---

 ## Future Improvements
 - Integration with real-world humanitarian or public datasets